mletenay/home-assistant-goodwe-inverter/README.md

 # GoodWe solar inverter sensors for Home Assistant

-The GoodWe Inverter Solar Sensor component will retrieve data from a GoodWe inverter connected to local network.
+The GoodWe [Home Assistant](https://home-assistant.io/) custom component will retrieve data from a GoodWe inverter connected to a local network.
-It has been tested on GoodWe ET, EH, ES, EM, DT, D-NS, XS and BP families of inverters.
+It has been reported to work on GoodWe ET, EH, ES, EM, DT, D-NS, XS and BP families of inverters.
 It may work for other inverters as well, as long as they listen on UDP port 8899 and respond to one of supported communication protocols.

-The values will be presented as sensors in [Home Assistant](https://home-assistant.io/).

 ## Requirements

-Your inverter needs to be connected to your local network, as this custom component will utilise the UDP protocol to read data from inverter.
+Your inverter needs to be connected to your local network, as this custom component will utilise the UDP protocol to read data from it.
 All you need to know is the IP address of the inverter and you are good to go.

 ## HACS installation